 Makes 3 tbsp (45 mL).

-To turn Gremolata into spreadable paste, mix in 1 to 2 tsp (5 to 10 mL) extra virgin olive oil, to taste.
-Idea: Slather paste over boneless leg of lamb before rolling and tying it.
+To turn Gremolata into spreadable paste, stir in 1 to 2 tsp (5 to 10 mL) extra virgin olive oil, to taste.
+Idea: Slather Gremolata Paste over boneless leg of lamb before rolling and tying it.
 Use 1 recipe’s worth for every 1 lb (500 g) of lamb.